 When you have found one or more faculty members in which you are interested, fill out an Research Application Form below (note: this form is only active during times in which applications are accepted.
 See below for more information).
 The application process is meant to facilitate the best match of an undergraduate researcher to a faculty mentor, which depends on several factors such as the availability of space in each faculty member's lab.
 The application cycle starts the semester before the research project will begin.
 Before you apply, make sure you will have allowed for at least a 3 hour continuous block of time in your weekly schedule to dedicate to research.

-For research starting in Spring 2015, the Research Application Form will be active from October 6th - October 17th (by 5pm).
-Applications will close on October 17th.
-You will be notified if you have been matched to a faculty mentor before registration so that you can plan your schedule accordingly.
+For research starting in Fall 2015, the Research Application Form will be activated in the Spring Semester.
+Once applications have been evaluated, you will be notified if you have been matched to a faculty mentor before registration so that you can plan your schedule accordingly.
 If you have any questions about the process, please direct them to

-The Chemistry Research Application Form is Open (Click Here)!
+The Chemistry Research Application Form is CLOSED (CheCK Back in the SPring)!

 Do Research Experiences Provide Academic Credit?
 Can I Perform Research as Part of the Student Work Program?